YannickBOYER/YannickBoyer/README.md

 ### 👨‍💻 About Me :

-- I'm a 19 years old computer science student who lives in France.
+- I'm a 20 years old computer science student who lives in France.
+- Two-year University Diploma in Computer Science (IUT Clermont-Ferrand, France and UQAC - Chicoutimi, Canada)
+- Currently in Professional Bachelor's Diploma as an Systems and Networks Administrator (IUT Roanne, France)

 ---